Q. Are you able to legally perform a wedding ceremony?

 Q. Are we able to write our own vows?

 A. Absolutely, and I encourage it!
 Writing your vows is a great way to better personalize a ceremony that reflect your personalities, love and commitment to one another.
+Need a little help?
+I’m happy to coach each of you individually and help you put what’s on your heart into words.

 Q. Is a rehearsal really necessary?